Hieromon/AutoConnect/mkdocs/acupload.md

 #### <i class="fa fa-caret-right"></i> Member functions

-The **upload** public function is an entry point which will be invoked from the ESP8266WebServer (the WebServer for ESP32) library for each file content divided into chunks.
+The **upload** public function is an entry point, the ESP8266WebServer (WebServer as ESP32) library will invoke the upload with each time of uploading content divided into chunks.

 Also, the **\_open**, **\_write** and **\_close** protected functions are actually responsible for saving files and are declared as pure virtual functions.
 A custom uploader class that inherits from the AutoConnectUploadHandler class need to implement these functions.

+The actual upload process is handled by the three private functions above, and then upload only invokes three functions according to the upload situation.
+In usually, there is no need to override the upload function in an inherited class.

 ```cpp
 public virtual void upload(const String& requestUri, const HTTPUpload& upload)